silentdiverchris/Archivist/README.md

 You could end up with a nicely encrypted set of files with the password conveniently provided in plain text nearby.

+<a name="AESCrypt"></a>
 # AESCrypt

 It uses AESCrypt to do the encryption rather than a built-in library, the reason being that I routinely use AESCrypt's explorer extension to decrypt these files to view and alter my little credential files and want the encryption to be done by the same code I'm expecting to decrypt it with.

 To enable encryption you'll need to manually install AESCrypt from https://www.aescrypt.com/.
 Thanks to Paketizer for this great utility and being happy for me to involve their product in my utility.

-Once it's installed, add the path to the executable to the appsettings.json file as AESEncryptPath, see App settings, below.
+Once it's installed, add the path to the executable to the appsettings.json file as AESEncryptPath, see the [app settings](#AppSettings) section below.

 Encryption is disabled by default, to enable it, set EncryptOutput to true in the source directories in the configuration file and/or define one or more secure directories.